1. What is accreditation?

 - Satisfaction of knowing a program or course meets professional standards using an unbiased review process

 The International Society for Performance Improvement (ISPI) is the accrediting body.
 ISPI is dedicated to improving individual, organizational, and societal performance.
 Founded in 1962, ISPI is the leading international association dedicated to improving productivity and performance in the workplace.
 ISPI represents more than 10,000 international and chapter members throughout the United States and more than 50 other countries.

 7. What does ISPI accredit?

 The candidate organization must submit an application that demonstrates the satisfaction of each of the Accreditation Standards.
-In some cases qualified reviewers will examine all the documentation received from a candidate organization and determine if all accreditation requirements have been met.
-In other cases the examination of documentation may be accompanied by telephone interviews or site visits by qualified reviewers.
+Qualified reviewers will examine all the documentation received and conduct telephone or virtual interviews with selected program owners, sponsors, stakeholders, and users.
+The interviews may be augmented by virtual demonstrations and on-site visits.

 9. When can a candidate organization apply for Accreditation?

 - University programs